 Do you want to your ensure your student's college dreams?
 If so, accreditation is crucial when choosing an online distance learning program.
 It's important to know that not all K-12 accredited academies are equal.
 Our accreditation is from National Independent Study Accreditation Council.
-We have also recently applied to AdvancedED and we are hoping for a 2014 acceditation acceptance.
+We have also recently applied to AdvancedED and we are hoping for a future acceditation acceptance.

 What does accreditation mean?
 It means your student's credits are more likely to be recognized when applying for college application or when transferring to another school.
 In addition, accreditation improves acknowledgment when applying for federal student aid and scholarships for college.
 In other words, accreditation helps make a clear path toward post-high school success!